 When discussing grasshoppers, it is also important to note that the insects play a significantly positive role in the cycling of nutrients in natural ecosystems since they are food for birds and other animals.
 In many cases, grasshopper control is not required if they are merely present and are not reaching economic damage thresholds.

-The short-horned grasshoppers are divided into three types:
+The short-horned grasshoppers are divided into 3 types:

 Each type has distinguishing characteristics that make them relatively easy to identify.
 Producers need to recognize these characteristics if they are to control grasshoppers effectively.

 These grasshoppers are identified by the presence of a tubercle or knob between their front legs (Figure 3).
-Three of the most economically important species are members of this group: the migratory grasshopper, Packard grasshopper and the two-striped grasshopper.
+Three of the most economically important species are members of this group: the migratory, Packard’s and the two-striped.

-The Packard grasshopper (M. packardii) (Figure 5) typically occurs throughout the prairies, preferring loose sandy soils.
+The Packard’s grasshopper (M. packardii) (Figure 5) typically occurs throughout the prairies, preferring loose sandy soils.
 There is some colour variability in this species within Alberta, with southern specimens being generally paler.
 This species is less common than two-striped grasshopper and is a more moderate threat.
 Population numbers can increase in areas with sandy soils and dry conditions.

 2. Band-winged grasshoppers

-The main characteristic of band-winged grasshoppers is that the hind wings are usually brightly coloured (Figure 8).
+The main characteristic of band-winged grasshoppers is that the hind wings are usually brightly coloured (Figure 7(a), (b).
 While in flight, these grasshoppers may produce a cracking sound with their wings.
-The Carolina grasshopper with its black wings fringed with a pale border is probably the most noticed member of the group (Figure 9).
+The Carolina grasshopper with its black wings fringed with a pale border is probably the most noticed member of the group (Figure 8).
 The most economically important species is the clear-winged grasshopper.

-Figure 8(a), (b).
-The coloured wings on these two band-winged grasshoppers are a clear sign that these are not pest species.
+Figure 7a.
+The coloured wings on these 2 band-winged grasshoppers are a clear sign that these are not pest species.
 The clear-winged grasshopper is in the band-winged grasshopper family and is a pest species.
 However, and as the name implies, the clear-winged grasshopper has clear wings.

 3. Slant-faced grasshoppers

-This group of grasshoppers is not as abundant as the other types of grasshoppers.
-This type often goes unnoticed by the casual observer, and these grasshoppers do not generally warrant control measures.
+Slant-faced (also known as tooth-legged) grasshoppers are not as abundant as the other types of grasshoppers.
+This group often goes unnoticed by the casual observer, and does not generally warrant control measures.

-The slant-faced grasshoppers are characterized by a slanting to nearly horizontal face, their clear hind wings, conspicuous sword-shaped or occasionally club-like antennae and broadly rounded thorax.
-An example of a typical member of this group is shown in Figure 12.
+Slant-faced grasshoppers are characterized by a slanting to nearly horizontal face, their clear hind wings, conspicuous sword-shaped or occasionally club-like antennae and broadly rounded thorax.
+An example of a typical member of this group is shown in Figure 11.

-The life cycle for all "economically important" grasshoppers in Alberta is essentially the same.
-During the two weeks following mating, the female grasshopper hunts for an appropriate site to deposit her eggs.
+The life cycle for all ‘economically important’ grasshoppers in Alberta is essentially the same.
+During the 2 weeks following mating, the female grasshopper hunts for an appropriate site to deposit her eggs.
 Once she selects a site, she bores a hole into the soil with her abdomen and deposits a cluster of cream to orange coloured, slightly bent, cylindrical eggs.
 She then deposits a foamy secretion over them.
 This secretion hardens to form an egg pod.

-The number of eggs per pod varies greatly, ranging from eight to one hundred and fifty.
+The number of eggs per pod varies greatly, ranging from 8 to one hundred and fifty.
 As a rule, grasshopper species that deposit few eggs per pod produce more pods than those that have many eggs per pod.
-Under optimum environmental conditions, a single female grasshopper may produce an egg pod every two to four days.
+Under optimum environmental conditions, a single female grasshopper may produce an egg pod every 2 to 4 days.
 Consequently, an average female grasshopper has the capacity, under ideal conditions, to produce more than 250 eggs in her lifetime, although this full potential is rarely achieved in nature.

 Embryological development begins once the eggs are laid and continues until environmental conditions become unfavourable in the fall.
 Development resumes in the spring as the soil temperature rises.
 A temperature of 10oC is considered to be the minimum temperature at which embryo development will continue.